February 27, 2024

 For the most part, everyone is usually super respectful and quiet.
 Lots of people are even excited to see a wedding happening outside on a mountain instead of at a venue!
 But, I understand that people and crowds can be a bit of an annoyance.
 It’s good to start with the awareness that you are choosing public space and there is a high potential for others to be present.
 Mindset is everything when it comes to an outdoor adventure elopement on the Blue Ridge Parkway!

-If you want a space that is more private, hiking deeper into the woods, choosing a location with a lot of open space, or booking a small private venue will give you better options.
+If you want a space that is more private, hiking deeper into the woods, choosing a location with a lot of open space, or booking a small private venue instead will give you better options.

-#5: Have a Back-Up Plan
+02 – Have a Back-Up Plan

 Even with all of your planning and preparations, you never know what could happen to affect your elopement plans.